tx00100xt/serioussam-maps/Readme.md

 Description:
 ------------

-- This repository contains maps for games.
-Serious Sam: First Encounter and Serious Sam: Second Encounter and are used in the [Serious Runner] project, released under the GPLv2 license, see LICENSE file.
+- This repository contains maps for games Serious Sam: First Encounter and Serious Sam: Second Encounter and are used in the [Serious Runner] project, released under the GPLv2 license, see LICENSE file.

 Disclaimer:
 -----------